 What do your farts say about your health?

 Flatulence, or farting as it's more commonly known, is a very natural and normal biological process, and we all do it.
 However, if you find yourself passing wind more than normal, or if your farts are particularly smelly, it can be a sign of an unhealthy gut.
-The latest gut health research shows 50% of people with poor gut health suffer excessive wind and gas.
+The latest customer survey on gut health shows 50% of people with poor gut health suffer excessive wind and gas.
 The good news is we can do something about excessive or smelly farts, and our nutritionists explain the common causes of smelly farts and how to reduce farting.

 What causes farting?